aaronli39/zipshop/README.md

 For best experience, please view this project on desktop, the app was not optimized for mobile viewports.

 # Zipshop
-This will be an Amazon API powered and Amazon themed e-commerce app for me to learn about React, state management, and Firebase
+This is an Amazon themed e-commerce site with a few static products.
+The purpose of this project was for me to learn React, React Contexts API, React Hooks, Firebase Auth, Firestore, and Cloud Functions.

 -----
 ## Installation